 Introduction to Bryan, Texas

 Bryan, Texas, in Brazos county, is 86 miles E of Austin, Texas.
 The city is part of the Bryan- College Station metropolitan statistical area.
-About 65,660 people people live in Bryan.

 The surrounding area of Bryan was a part of a Spanish land grant to Moses Austin.
 Moses Austin's son, Stephen F. Austin, initiated settlement in the region by bringing settlers to this area.
 The present day city of Bryan was originally founded in the year 1821.
 It expanded quickly when the Houston and Texas Central Railroad arrived in 1860.
 The city of Bryan was incorporated in 1871.